Derdack-Consulting/Nagios2SIGNL4/README.md

 * Define the new notification commands in Nagios (example in signl4_commands.cfg, modify paths as required).

-* Set up a new contact to use the new host and service notification commands or add them to the existing commands.
+* Set up a new contact to use the new host and service notification commands or add them to the existing contacts.